Three Generations of Cultural Study

 This is the story of why we train.
 It is a nuanced tale of what holds us together and why we are impassioned to practice an art regarded by most today as irrelevant.
 It speaks to why gung fu is more than just fighting, but a systematic design for living.

-When asked to create a visual narrative for IDEO.org’s Global Fellowship, I wanted to share with IDEO something of great importance to me, but was otherwise rarely articulated to others.
+When asked to create a visual narrative for a fellowship application, I wanted to share something of great importance to me, but was otherwise rarely articulated to others.
 My mind instantly thought of creating a short documentary-style video interviewing my gung fu teacher, John Clark, to expound upon the history of this cultural art I’ve made an integral part of my life.
 I hint at the fact that I view martial arts as a manifestation of cultural design, of heritage design.

 As I worked with my teacher and fellow classmate in creating this piece, we realized we had a potential short film on our hands—if not for the world, then for us, to internally process how much this all meant to each of us.